 The point at which size makes outperformance difficult varies from investment manager to investment manager, but certainly it is much easier to outperform when a managers assets under management are under $500 million.
 The point at which a manager settles for the “assured, trend following mediocrity” varies but it is rare to see consistent outperformance by investment managers with over $30 billion.

 Traditional investment wisdom preaches that there is protection in diversification.
 In contrast, Charlie Munger says that the average investor should follow six stocks and invest in three.
-While we have never felt confident enough in our stock selection ability to limit our portfolios to three stocks, we do feel that Charlie’s point is legitimate, and that any diversification beyond an individual’s limited area of competency is diversification.
+While we have never felt confident enough in our stock selection ability to limit Losch Management portfolios to three stocks, we do feel that Charlie’s point is legitimate, and that any diversification beyond an individual’s limited area of competency is diversification.
 Your tenth best idea is, after all, only your tenth best idea.

 “Investment success also requires remembering that securities prices are not blips on a Bloomberg terminal but are fractional interests in – or claims on – companies.
 Business fundamentals, not price quotations, convey useful information.
 With so many market participants fixated on short-term investment performance, successful investing requires a focus not on how one is doing, but on corporate balance sheets and income and cash flow statements.”
-Seth Klarman
+Seth Klarman.

 Most investors feel compelled to be fully invested at all times, partially because this is the way that portfolio management is taught in business schools, but also because cash generally produces very poor returns.
 But, to require full investment all the time is to remove an important tool from investors’ toolkits.
-Investors such as Klarman or Buffett like to have dry power in the belief that the best opportunities appear at unexpected times.
+Investors such as Klarman or Buffett like to have dry power for successful investment management in the belief that the best opportunities appear at unexpected times.
 In 2005 Klarman was holding 45.8% cash, in 2006 49.8%; and in 2007 50%.

 Often it is fear of missing the upside that exposes that investor to the most dangerous markets.
 This pressure is particularly intense for the investment manager who is watching client money march out the door if he tries to hold cash in the last stage of a bubble.

 “In the markets of late 2008, everything was for sale as investors were caught in a contagion of selling due to panic, margin calls, and investor redemptions.
 Even while modeling very conservative scenarios, many securities could have been purchased at extremely attractive prices – if one had capital with which to buy them and the stamina to hold them in the face of falling prices.
 By late 2010, froth had returned to the markets, as investors with short-term relative performance orientations sought to keep up with the herd.
 Exuberant buying had replaced frenzied selling, as investors purchased securities offering limited returns even on far rosier economic assumptions.”
-Seth Klarman
+Seth Klarman.

 Today, the greatest risk we face is from punch bowl monetary policy and possibility that runaway inflation will force interest rates to levels we have not seen in 30 years.
-This is probably not likely, but it is certainly a possibility that must be a part of our investment planning.
+This is probably not likely, but it is certainly a possibility that must be a part of our successful investment management.

 “Government interventions are a wild card for even the most disciplined investors.
 On one hand, the U.S. government has regularly intervened in markets for decades, especially by lowering interest rates at the first sign of bad economic news, which has the effect of artificially inflating securities prices … As securities prices are propped up and interest rates are manipulated sharply lower (thereby justifying those higher prices in the minds of many), prudent investors must demand a wide margin of safety.
 This is especially so because financial excesses contain the seeds of their own destruction.”
-Seth Klarman
+Seth Klarman.

 Individuals may want to avoid the extra bookkeeping, but without the discipline provided by performance tracking no one should be running their own money.
 For institutions it is entirely different problem.
 Mutual Funds provide performance figures because the law requires it.
 Hedge fund provide them (but not to outsiders) because that’s how they figure their fees.